yuchen-w/HPCE_CW6/readme.md

 Some functions that looked like they could be improved with OpenCL were implemented in OpenCL.

 ###Life
 Within the `update` function, the 2 `for` loops for `dx` and `dy` only operates the function 9 times.
 By manually expand the operation to eliminate the need of this `for` loop, performance is increased.
-[Perhaps check this - just call the different .cl file for openCL, tbbto call update_unroll.

 The duration taken for the script to execute was measured with an example of `n`=100 and the results are as follows: